-To protect our proprietary platforms and safeguard data privacy, all our proprietary IT systems and network are equipped with its own firewall protocols and antivirus software.
+To safeguard data privacy, our IT infrastructure is equipped with its own firewall protocols and antivirus software.
 Third party access to our network is protected by cybersecurity controls which include strict access via remote secure sockets layer virtual private network coupled with multi-factor authentication.
 Our databases are stored locally with daily local backups and external cloud backups.

-In FY2023, there were zero cases of substantiated complaint concerning breaches of data privacy and loss of data reported.
+In FY2024, there were zero (FY2023: zero) cases of substantiated complaint concerning breaches of data privacy and loss of data reported.

-9.8 Corporate Governance and Code of Ethics
+9.8 Robust Corporate Governance Framework